 These estimates provide some sense of the extent to which the quantitative magnitudes of the estimated effects are dependent on the precise specification of the econometric model.
 In principle, if the quantitative magnitude of the estimates is not affected by the precise specification of the model, then the pooling of the data may result in a more precise estimator.
-In fact, as the table indicates, the estimated effect of the increased speed limit on fatalities is between 24% and 42% and not very sensitive to the precise specification.
-Likewise, the estimated effect of the increased speed limit on 3.0% and 4.1%, and it also is not very sensitive to the precise specification.
+In fact, as the table indicates, the estimated effect of the increased speed limit on fatalities is between 24% and 42% and not very sensitive to the precise specification.23 Likewise, the estimated effect of the increased speed limit on hours required to travel a mile is between 3.0% and 4.1%, and it also is not very sensitive to the precise specification.24